open-alchemy/OpenAlchemyEditor/web/README.md

 Events (more information <https://angular.io/api/router/RouterEvent>):

-- `routerNavigatedToSeed`: The route has changed to a particular seed, detected based on `NavigationStart` <https://angular.io/api/router/NavigationStart> to urls of the form `example/:id`.
+- `routerNavigationStartExampleId`: The route has changed to a particular seed, detected based on `NavigationStart`
+  <https://angular.io/api/router/NavigationStart> to urls of the form
+  `example/:id`.

 #### Reacting to Events